 There is no better way than intermittent fasting to boost your dog to better health quickly.
 So before you freak out and say..."What?
 Don't feed my dog? " Please hear me out!
-Again, we're going to let Mother Nature be our guide and I hope you'll see why, in a bit.
+We're going to let Mother Nature be our guide and I hope you'll see why, in a bit.
 So keep reading.

 Fasting is defined as the voluntary abstinence from food for a limited or extended period of time.
-People do this for all kinds of reasons that include religious purposes, increased health benefits and as a means of protesting a social injustice.
+People fast for all kinds of reasons that include religious purposes, increased health benefits and as a means of protesting a social injustice.
 Throughout the course of history, in all cultures and religions, fasting has been used as a tool to strengthen faith, improve health and increase community purpose.

 However, I don't really believe your dog is thinking along those lines.
 In fact, I don't think he's thinking about it at all.
 He just knows instinctively that going without food when unwell, is a good thing to do.
 Think about this.

-This allows the animal to rest and heal, without spending precious energy on digesting food.
+Fasting allows animals to rest and heal, without spending precious energy on digesting food.
 If they're really sick, they will either die or recover, but this is Nature's way.
 The body will heal itself, if it has time and is able to do so.

 Think about this.
 In the definition above, it was noted that fasting is a voluntary thing that people do for some reason, but in the wild, Mother Nature is in charge.
 So that means that wild dogs eat when there is food to eat, and when they are lucky enough to catch it.